wiz-lang/wiz/readme.md

 - `gbc_compatible` (bool) - Whether or not this cart is compatible with Game Boy Color features.
 If `true`, the cart will boot with Game Boy Color functionality when played on a Game Boy Color compatible system.
 A GBC-compatible game can still be played on an original DMG-compatible model of Game Boy.
 (Defaults to `false`)
 - `gbc_exclusive` (bool) - Whether or not this cart is exclusive to the Game Boy Color.
 If `true`, the cart will boot with Game Boy Color functionality when played on a Game Boy Color compatible system.
 Takes precedence over `gbc_compatible` if it is `true`.
 A GBC-exclusive game should not be played on an original DMG-compatible model of Game Boy.
 However, it is still up to the program to detect if it is being played on a Game Boy Color system, and stop if an incompatible system is used.
 (Defaults to `false`)
 - `sgb_compatible` (bool) - Whether or not this cart is compatible with Super Game Boy features.
 If `true`, the cart is able to use extra functionality on a Super Game Boy, allowing communication with the Super Game Boy program through the Game Boy joypad port.
 Most emulators will expect a SGB border to be uploaded if this flag is enabled.
 (Defaults to `false`)
 - `ram_size` (integer) - The amount of on-cartridge RAM that this cart has available.
 (Defaults to 0) Must be a size that is supported by the Game Boy header format.
-FIXME: 65536 byte (64 KiB) and 131072 byte (128 KiB) RAM sizes are not currently supported.
 Possible values include:

 ```
 0